 Training like an athlete is one thing, but what about nutrition?
-Is there some sort of secret to athlete's diets that helps them maintain their incredible physiques?
+Is there some sort of secret to athlete's diets that help them maintain their incredible physiques?
 Or are they able to just eat whatever they want because they burn so many calories?

 Nutrition is important for all bodies, regardless of whether or not you are a professional athlete.
-Your diet is not only the fuel that gets you through your day or sporting event, it's also the source of all nutrients that determines your overall health and wellbeing for years to come.
+Your diet is not only the fuel that gets you through your day or sporting event, but it's also the source of all nutrients that determine your overall health and wellbeing for years to come.
 In the fitness world, what you eat has an immediate and direct impact on your success and day to day training, making it a top priority for athletes.
 But eating for performance is not as drastically different from eating for health as one might assume.
 Read more below to learn how you can eat like a professional athlete to get results and perform better in your daily life.

 Why is Nutrition Important for Athletes?